emon-webdev/Docs-for-Full-Stack-Web-Development-/ReactJs/README.md

 iii.
 Hooks allow us to "hook" into React features such as state and lifecycle methods.
 - useState hook
 iv.
 The useState hook allows us to track state in a function component.
+22.1 What is useState?
+Ans: i.
+Allows to have state variables in functional components. ii.
+Takes the inital state to this function. iii.
+Returns a variable with the current state value and another function to update this value.
+// use cases of useState()
+i.
+State management
+ii. conditional rendering
+iii.
+Toggle flages (true/ false) iv.
+Counter
+v.
+Store API data in sate.

 23. useEffect Hook?
 Ans: The useEffect Hook allows you to perform side effects in your components.
 Some examples of side effets area: